-- Nerve roots that connect nerves to the spinal cord
+- Nerve roots that link nerves to the spinal cord

 - The spinal cord